 - X-rays (to analyze the position of your teeth)

 - Plaster models (for the evaluation of bite)

 - Potential tooth extraction (in case of overcrowding)

 - Other procedures (such as jaw repositioning surgery along with other orthodontic treatments)

 After a thorough examination, your orthodontist will customize a treatment plan for you.

 After getting braces, you need to be extra careful regarding what you eat.

-Avoid sticky foods that are likely to get trapped in between your braces, such as:
+Avoid sticky foods that will get stuck in between your braces, such as:

 - chewing gum